Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

+- Security.
 If you’re using a virtual debit card that generates a random card number, this will help keep your funds secure when shopping online.

+- Convenience.
 You won’t need to bring a physical debit card with you to complete transactions in-store.
 You can pay with your smartphone.

+- Speed.
 You won’t need to wait for a card to be delivered when you sign up for a new account or if your card expires.
 With the new digital banks, you may be able to use your virtual card as soon as your account is active.

+- Card options.
 There are single- and multi-use virtual debit cards available to suit your online payment needs, and you can use a prepaid card or link it to your bank account or credit provider.

+- Currency options.
 Some providers also offer multi-currency prepaid debit cards, allowing you to save on currency conversion fees when buying from overseas retailers.

-What are the drawbacks to a virtual debit card?
+Drawbacks to a virtual debit card

 Keep in mind virtual debit cards may not suit everyone.